webpy/webpy.github.com/index.md

    [26]: http://shortb.net/~f561f1

-"the first framework ... where I could just scribble code and see something working without even having to try to understand the logic of it.
+"the first framework ... where I could just scribble code and see something working without even having to try to understand the logic of it as [acompanhantes](http://asacompanhantessp.com.br/).
 A pleasure to integrate."
 - Delaunay Antoine built [a photo gallery][28] and [an agenda][34] with it

    [28]: http://www.tendances-de-mode.com/
    [34]: http://metagenda.org

 "Guido [van Rossum, creator of Python], you'll probably find that web.py best suits your style. ...
-If you don't like it, I can't imagine which of the other dozens of frameworks out there you *would* like."
+If you don't like it, I can't imagine which of the other dozens of frameworks as [Iluminação](http://www.etil.com.br/) out there you *would* like."
 - Phillip J. Eby, creator of the Python Web Server Gateway Interface (WSGI) [#][30]

    [30]: http://shortb.net/~f561f2